 What is a quality Health and Physical Education program in your context?

-- What are our intended outcomes (our vision for the students at the end of compulsory PE)?
+- What are our intended long term outcomes (our vision for the students at the end of compulsory HPE)?

-- What outcomes are expected by the school community (do we really know)?
+- What outcomes are expected by the school community (do we really know?
+If not, how can we find out)?

-- How do we ensure that our assessment tools are effective in measuring what students 'can do'
+- How do we ensure that our assessment tools are effective in measuring what students 'can do'? (how do we know they are effective?)

-- How do we track student learning to gain valid and reliable data about student learning?
+- How do we track student learning to gain valid and reliable data about student learning (and if we currently don't track student learning how can we establish tracking)?

 2. Strategies